 If the infected individual with confirmed or suspected COVID-19 spent15 minutes within 24 hours in close contact with those in the childcare facility, the facility may consider closing for 2-5 days to do a thorough cleaning and disinfecting and to continue to monitor for ill individuals.
-The facility may also decide to require individuals in close contact with individual to self-quarantine for 14 days.
+The facility may also decide to require individuals in close contact with individual to self-quarantine 5 days plus wear a mask when around others for 5 additional days if asymptomatic and mildly ill.